giacomodallolio/TeamFormationRoutingAirport/README.md

-# InstancesDallolioKolisch2023
+# TeamFormationRoutingGroundHandling

-Instances and Solutions from Dall'Olio and Kolisch (2023)
+Instances and Solutions from "Formation and Routing of Worker Teams for Airport Ground Handling Operations:A Branch-and-Price-and-Check Approach"